 - Sea Urchins - a fun maritime-themed play area for early years visitors.

 - In Learning base 1 when no events are on you can watch a 40 minute film about the Mapping Memory project investigating Liverpool's waterfront during a time of great change.
 There is a small display case about the project nearby.
 See the accompanying Mapping Memory interactive map on this website.

 Please note that the Art and the Sea and the Builders of Great Ships galleries on the second floor are currently undergoing work to create an exciting new gallery.

 The International Slavery Museum is on the third floor.

 Ships, quaysides and docks

 Two historic vessels, the Edmund Gardner pilot ship and three-masted schooner De Wadden, are kept in dry dock opposite the museum.
 There are buoys, anchors and other objects on the dockside, including the Lusitania propeller.
-This area is not currently accessible for visitors but special tours of the Edmund Gardner can be booked during the summer.
+This area is not currently accessible for visitors.

 Visitors can also book special tours of Liverpool's Old Dock.
 Tours start at the museum and it is a short walk to see Liverpool's first dock.